 In late-December 2014, Petrobras notified Teekay Offshore that the HiLoad DP unit that Teekay Offshore had anticipated Petrobras would charter had not met certain test criteria required by Petrobras to commence Brazilian offshore operations.
+Teekay Offshore disputes the repudiation of the contract by Petrobras and is pursuing a claim for damages against Petrobras.
 Teekay Offshore continues to believe in the application of HiLoad DP technology for safe and economical offshore loading operations and is currently pursuing various employment alternatives for the unit.
-Should this assessment change, we may be required to recognize an impairment of both the carrying value of the HiLoad DP unit, which carrying value as of December 31, 2014 was \$54.2 million, and the carrying value of our investment in Remora, which carrying value as of December 31, 2014 was \$4.5 million.
+Should this assessment change, we may be required to recognize an impairment of both the carrying value of the HiLoad DP unit, which carrying value as of December 31, 2015 was \$51.6 million, and the carrying value of our investment in Remora AS, which carrying value as of December 31, 2015 was \$3.7 million.